Promoting the climate-adapted resource management of drinking water

 Context

-Dhaka's primary source of drinking water is groundwater, but this resource is at risk due to overextraction and climate change effects.
+Dhaka's primary source of drinking water is groundwater.
+This resource is at risk due to overextraction and climate change effects.
 This puts supply security at risk, particularly for vulnerable and marginalised communities.
 In addition, the rivers surrounding Dhaka are subject to significant pollution from urban and industrial sources.
 The main contributing factors to this are rapid urbanization, unplanned construction without public consultation, swift industrial growth and insufficient capacity and collaboration among authorities to monitor water quality and enforce environmental regulations.
-The lack of incentives and capabilities in industries to develop and execute pollution reduction strategies further exacerbates the problem.
+The problem is exacerbated by the lack of incentives and capabilities in industries to develop and execute pollution reduction strategies.

-To ensure a safe drinking-water supply for Dhaka's residents in the long term that also pays heed to environmental factors, the Bangladesh government is working to transition the city's water supply from groundwater to surface water as a strategic response to climate change.
-This plan involves sourcing water from the Meghna River, located outside Dhaka, and then channeling it to the Saidabad III drinking water treatment facility for treatment.
-Ensuring the water quality of the Meghna River is a crucial aspect for the success of this initiative.
+To ensure a safe, environmentally friendly drinking-water supply in the long term, the Bangladesh government is working to transition the city's water supply from groundwater to surface water.
+This plan involves sourcing water from the Meghna River, located outside Dhaka, and then channeling it to the Saidabad III drinking water treatment facility.
+Ensuring the water quality is a crucial aspect for the success of this initiative.

 Objective

-The institutional and technical foundations to ensure water quality in the Meghna River have been improved at the level of the actors involved in Bangladesh.
+The institutional and technical foundations to ensure water quality in the Meghna River have been improved among the actors involved in Bangladesh.

 Approach